About the Reliable Public Power Provider (RP3) Program

 - System Improvement

 Being recognized by the RP3 program demonstrates to community leaders, governing board members, suppliers, and service providers a utility’s commitment to its employees, customers, and community.
-Additionally, an RP3 designation is a sign of a utilities focus to operate an efficient, safe, and reliable distribution system.
+Additionally, an RP3 designation is a sign of a utility's dedication to operating an efficient, safe, and reliable distribution system.
 Currently 254 of the nation's more than 2,000 public power utilities hold an RP3 designation.
-This recognizes them for providing communities with the high quality, reliable, and safe electricity.
+This recognizes the utility for providing its community with high quality, reliable, and safe electricity.

 Download the RP3 brochure to share program information with your colleagues.